strattondrs/docker-introscope/README.md

 ## Enterprise Manager database image

-This image is built with the idea that the ports are not provided to the open (no -P flag for starting the container).
-Docker links will allow the enterprise manager to access the database nonetheless.
+This image is built with the idea that the ports are not provided to the open (no -P flag for starting the container). docker links will allow the enterprise manager to access the database nonetheless.

 Data is currently written to the "postgres" schema with the postgres user.
 As nobody else should use this database I expect this to be fine and it makes it easier for me as I did not have to create users and schematas.